MediaArea/MediaConch/Narrative.md

 The shell produced will support all functions and requirements of the implementation checker as described as an independent utility and also support:

 - Allow the user to open one or many files at a time.
-- Allow the user to queue simultaneous or consective file analysis.
+- Allow the user to queue simultaneous or consecutive file analysis.
 - Allow the user to select how comprehensive or verbose an implementation check may be (for instance, samples frames or all frames of video).
 - Enable the user to select sections of conformance checks or sets of conformance checks that they may wish to ignore.
-- Enable the user to associate certain actions or warnings with the occurance of particular checks.
+- Enable the user to associate certain actions or warnings with the occurence of particular checks.
 - Provide feedback and status information live during the file analysis.
 - (For Matroska) Present a user interface that displays the hierarchical EBML structure of the file with the corresponding policy outcome for each policy check.
-- (For FFV1) Present a user interface that displays frame metadata in a table and enable the user to filter the presentation of frame metadata according to warnings or coherency events (for example, discontinuos aspect ratio).
+- (For FFV1) Present a user interface that displays frame metadata in a table and enable the user to filter the presentation of frame metadata according to warnings or coherency events (for example, discontinuous aspect ratio).

 #### Policy Checker (Shell)